 What Is Retail Merchandising?

-The term refers to the overall strategy that businesses take make more sales.
+The term refers to the overall strategy that businesses take to make more sales.
 This blanket term refers to all promotional strategies, product placement, store layout, retail design and decoration, and pricing.

 Merchandising can range from many minute changes around your store to big picture strategies.